 Children will surprise you at what they can do if you give them the space to make their own decisions.
 I would have never thought of making a monster like the one above and yet it was one of the most innovative monsters of the day.
 The child brought into his creative experience a little symmetry – now that is cool!

 One of the most exciting and rewarding aspects of teaching is when young children demonstrate who they are, how they think, what they know, and what they are learning.
 Giving children control over the process helps to produce confident decision makers and problem solvers.
 The next time you plan an activity – visualize the process.
-Ask yourself, what will the children actually do and how will this enhance their skills and promote their confidence?This article is being shared with you by Deborah Stewart of Teach Preschool - Promoting excellence in early childhood education at home and in the preschool classroom!
+Ask yourself, what will the children actually do and how will this enhance their skills and promote their confidence?This article is being shared with you by Deborah Stewart of Teach Preschool - Sharing the wonders of early learning in action!

 -Teach Preschool on Pinterest